-- Take quick showers or baths - Wash your skin gently with lukewarm water and mild unscented soap such as Ivory® or Dove® - Lather your hands with soap and apply gently to your skin. - Rinse your skin well and pat dry with a soft towel - Twice daily use unscented lotion such as Lubriderm®, Aveeno®, Glaxal Base®, Lipikar® - Do not apply cream or lotion on skin even if the doctor prescribed it for at least 4 hours before treatment. - If your skin begins to peel or weep, or feels very irritated, stop using the lotion.
-Inform your doctor or nurse; you may receive a prescription for another type of skin cream.
+- Use a Sitz bath with only lukewarm water 4 times daily for 10 15 minutes during treatments. - Take quick showers or baths. - Wash the skin gently with lukewarm water and mild unscented soap such as Ivory® or Dove®. - Lather your hands with soap and apply gently your skin. - Rinse your skin well and pat dry with a soft towel. - Twice daily apply unscented lotion such as Lubriderm® or Aveeno® or Lipikar®. - Do not apply cream or lotion on skin even if the doctor prescribed it for at least 4 hours before treatment. - Apply cool compresses for 10 to 15 minutes 4 times a day to relieve itching or burning.